5-Chef-Worthy-Things-to-Make-With-a-Mortar-Pestle INOX Artisans

 Sep 28, 2023Anita MacKenzie

 In today’s kitchen, the mortar & pestle is a specialty item for the serious cook, but in ancient times it was a necessity.
 There are references in the Bible to indicate that the Israelites used these tools to grind grain.
 Some of us may even recall the mortar & pestle symbol on drugstore signs.
-Certain specialty pharmacies still use them to compound medicines and no doubt scientists still use them to grind chemicals into powder.
-In Ayurvedic medicine, a good quality mortar & pestle helps to grind herbs for infusions and teas.
+Certain specialty pharmacies still use them to compound medicines and scientists use them to grind chemicals into powder.
+In Ayurvedic medicine, a good quality mortar and pestle set helps to grind herbs for infusions and teas.

 We know of vineyard owners who used a mortar & pestle for crushing grapes straight from the vine to test for sweetness.
 Some people believe that using a mortar and pestle to grind coffee beans is a more effective method than using an electric coffee grinder, and it can also help relieve pent-up frustration!